 The second way is to apply for a Rentstart Bond Loan directly.
-To do this you will need to complete an Application for Rentstart Bond Loan form.
+To do this you will need to complete the Rentstart online application on the Housing Pathways or Housing NSW website or complete an Application for Rentstart Bond Loan form.

-You can find both forms at the Housing Pathways website or at your local Housing NSW or participating community housing provider office.
+You can find both forms at the Housing Pathways website or at your local FACS Housing or participating community housing provider office.

-Make sure you complete all relevant sections of the application and provide us with the necessary documents, otherwise we will not be able to process your application.
+Ensure you have completed all relevant sections of the application and provide us with the necessary documents; otherwise we will not be able to process your application.

 You will need to understand the terms and conditions of the Bond Loan, which are available as Part E of the application form.

-Housing NSW will send your landlord or real estate agent a completed Rental Bond Lodgement form, which they must sign and send to the Rental Bond Board.
-When this is done, Housing NSW’s contribution will be electronically transferred to the Rental Bond Board.
+FACS Housing will send your landlord or real estate agent an electronic bond lodgement code or a completed Rental Bond Lodgement form, which they must sign and send to the Rental Bond Board.
+When this is done, FACS Housing’s contribution will be electronically transferred to the Rental Bond Board.

-Housing NSW will be listed as having a stake in the bond.
-While Housing NSW has this stake, you will not be able to transfer the bond between tenancies or into another person’s name.
+FACS Housing will be listed as having a stake in the bond.
+While FACS Housing has this stake, you will not be able to transfer the bond between tenancies or into another person’s name.

 Your payments will be fortnightly and based on a 12 or 18 month payment plan.
 In exceptional circumstances a 36 month payment plan may be offered.
 Your payment plan will be based on how much of your income will be spent on rent.